 Car accidents cause serious injuries.
-These injuries can occur to a victims head, causing their brain to swell and even bleed.
+These injuries can occur to a victim’s head, causing their brain to swell and even bleed.
 In order for a victim to recover from an injury of this nature a medically induced coma is possible.
-Being in a coma will allow the brain to heal from the severe swelling and internal bleeding.
-A Houston personal injury lawyer can help their client receive compensation for medical bills due to an injury.
-Comas are a very serious medical condition.
+Being in a coma will allow the brain to heal from severe swelling and internal bleeding.
+A Houston car accident lawyer can help their client receive compensation for medical bills due to an injury.
+Comas is a very serious medical condition.
 If a victim in a car accident is unconscious and has visible head wounds, they need immediate medical attention.

 A Coma can be measured by using a scale.
 The Glasgow coma scale gauges how well the patient is responding to the coma.
-Dilated pupils can be a sign of whether someone is in comatose.
-A test doctors use is by putting a light in the patients eyes.
+Dilated pupils can be a sign of whether someone is comatose.
+The test doctors use is by putting a light in the patient’s eyes.
 If the patient’s eyes react to the light.
 A Houston car accident lawyer can help their clients if a coma is a result of a car accident.
 A coma is an extreme result of something as common as a car accident.
 It is important to remember a medically induced coma can be necessary to recover from swelling of the brain which can be a result of any head trauma injury.
 Car accidents can cause head and brain trauma if they occur at high speeds and the angle of the cars where the collision occurred.